Limoncello Cake Recipe

 The formula is simple.
 You dip ladyfingers in Limoncello liqueur mixed with a little fresh lemon juice, then you layer them with whipped Mascarpone filling, aka lemon Tiramisu filling, drizzle the final cake with honey and garish with fresh lemons.

-But If you are planning to serve this to children, then we won’t call this a Limoncello cake, but a lemon Tiramisu cake instead.
+But If you are planning to serve this to children, then we won’t call it a Limoncello cake, but a lemon Tiramisu cake instead.

 Of course we would replace the Limoncello in the recipe, with freshly squeezed lemon juice mixed with nice wild honey.
-So freaking good!
+Or layers of silky lemon curd.
+Insane!

 The BatMan and I brought some good Limoncello from Sicily last summer, and so this was a perfect occasion to break into the priceless bottle 😉

-To make my life really easy in the process, I used the ring from my 9” spring form pan like this one, to place around the plate I build my Limoncello Cake on.
+To make my life really easy in the process, I used the ring from my 9” spring form pan like this one, to place around the plate I built my Limoncello Cake on.

 As soon as the cake is all set, meaning the mascarpone filling is holding together the ladyfingers into a cake, you can remove the spring form pan ring.
 Easy breezy, just the way we love desserts to be around here.